care1es5/project/Overthewire/Behemoth/Behemoth3.md

 ![Behemoth 3](Photos/Behemoth3.png)

-*To find the address to jump to, I used the paylaod by just writing 6 and 7 characters respecitvely and chose middle of 'A' (junk)
+*To find the address to jump to, I used the paylaod by just writing 6 and 7 characters respecitvely and chose middle of A (junk)
 *To write two bytes at a time, I used $hn for short write and simple math (literally typing 0x + last twobytes into python shell and same for higher bytes)

 ![Behemoth 3](Photos/Behemoth3-1.png)